jidongxiao/CSCI1200-DataStructures/lectures/23_priority_queues/README.md

 5 4 3 3 1
 ```

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/priority_queue/max_heap/index.html) to see how this program works.

 - You can use std::priority_queue as a min heap via using std::greater, as can be seen in this [example](min_heap.cpp):

 ```cpp